JeffreySarnoff/IEEE754-2019/resources/RecommendedFunctions/Standards/README.md

 The 2019 revision to the Floating Point Arithmetic Standard is provided by the IEEE in exchange for a fee.
 - The exerpts that I use are copyrighted by the IEEE and are not to be copied for one's own use.
-- The notes that I provide are my own work, and you have my permission to use them with attribution (CC-NC-AT-4.0)
+- I wrote the notes that follow.
+You have permission to use them with proper attribution non-commerically.
+- Prior written permission is required for other use; and I am inclined to provide that upon request.
+- (CC-NC-AT-4.0)